flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 The Bedrock endpoint response includes the predicted mean and the predicted 10th, 50th (median) and 90th percentiles of the time series at each future time step, which the Lambda function returns to the user in JSON format together with the corresponding timestamps.

+The Python code of the Lambda function is reported below.

 **Note:** Before deploying the Lambda function, make sure to replace the following variables: